cemturk/ivr-configurator/readme.md

 ### Database setup

-Edit `.env` according to your environment also provide CM telecom product token there
+Edit `.env` according to your environment

 Run these commands to create the tables within the database you have already created.